Sunday, 29 December 2024

 • Gate all drums except the overheads.
 Set the gate so that only the "fundamental" drum sound comes through, so usually the fastest attack possible and only a hold/release for as long as required, hopefully not before the next hit.

 • Put on a limiter rather than a compressor.
-Drums have a massive impulse on the initial hit which doesn't suit any compressor.
-Whereas the limiter, with a brickwall ceiling, can bring up the tail but clip the initial impulse without making it sound awful.
+Drums have a massive impulse on the initial hit which doesn't suit any compressor I've played with.
+Whereas the limiter, with a brickwall ceiling, can bring up the tail without losing too much initial impulse.
+Push the threshold until the limiter is only just coming in.

 • EQ to the drum in question.
-The full mix will contain everything, let the overheads glue it together.
-Let each individual mic have an EQ that captures the essence of that drum:
+Use an online cheatsheet.
+Note that the full mix will contain everything - let the overheads glue it together.
+Set each individual mic have an EQ that captures the essence of that drum:

-• Kick drum - keep low frequencies only.
+• Kick drum - low frequencies important here, but some highs to get drum character.

 • Tom drum2 - keep low frequencies and some mid.